Curvature-Constrained Vector Field for Motion Planning of Nonholonomic Robots: Introduction

-Existing motion planning methods addressing the above constraints fall into several categories, each of which has demerits hindering its practical implementation.
-Search-based methods are widely employed, which nevertheless require post-processing and high computational cost to handle kinematic constraints \cite{murray1993nonholonomic,karaman2011sampling,song2018t}.
-Optimization-based methods are capable of dealing with different constraints but often suffer from issues stemming from local minima and heavy computational burden \cite{Hussein2008Optimal,duan2014planning,xu2021autonomous}.
-Another well-studied trajectory planning algorithm is the Dubins-curves-based method, which has merits in finding curvature-bounded trajectories for nonholonomic robots; yet it only focuses on the path generation and does not involve designing control inputs for path following \cite{dubins1957curves,chen2020dubins,chen2023elongation}.
-Moreover, the aforementioned methods are open-loop and hence require re-planning when deviations occur in the motion planning process.
+Existing motion planning methods addressing the above constraints fall into several categories, each of which has limitations that hinder its practical implementation.
+Search-based methods are widely used, but they require post-processing and high computational cost to handle kinematic constraints \cite{murray1993nonholonomic,karaman2011sampling,song2018t}.
+Optimization-based methods can effectively manage various constraints, but often suffer from issues related to local minima and substantial computational burdens \cite{Hussein2008Optimal,duan2014planning,xu2021autonomous}.
+Although the Dubins curve-based method is a well-studied algorithm for generating curvature-bounded trajectories for nonholonomic robots, it does not incorporate control input design for path following \cite{dubins1957curves,chen2020dubins,chen2023elongation}.
+Moreover, the common drawback of the aforementioned methods is that they operate in an open-loop manner, necessitating replanning when deviations occur.